iluwatar/java-design-patterns/README.md

 6. Check if something changed with `git diff`.
 It should show the folder 'patterns' changed.
 7. Execute `git add .`
 8. Commit and push the change
+9. The website is automatically updated using Jekyll (see [GitHub Pages Basics](https://help.github.com/categories/github-pages-basics) and [Using Jekyll with Pages](https://help.github.com/articles/using-jekyll-with-pages/))